Fit and Well Logo

 Immunoglobulin E response

 Immunoglobulin E or IgE, is an antibody that may have evolved as a defense against parasitic infections.
-They act as "gate keepers" and detect foreign material (antigens or allergens) and release chemicals to launch a response that clears them out of the body (vomiting, diarrhea, watery eyes, coughing, sneezing, etc.)
+They act as "gatekeepers" and detect foreign material (antigens or allergens) and release chemicals to launch a response that clears them out of the body (vomiting, diarrhea, watery eyes, coughing, sneezing, etc.)

 Each type of IgE has its specific allergen.